 Good bread flour will do the job as well.
 Gluten helps to provide stretch when you start to form your pizza shape.

 But more importantly, gluten helps give your cooked dough a great crunch or satisfying chew.
 You cannot get this by using ordinary all-purpose flour.

 Here’s What You Can Do if the Problem is the Flour

-If you used the wrong flour, maybe you used all-purpose, cake flour, or any other grain flour such as chickpea flour or rice flour with low protein content; you can quickly fix the problem by adding vital wheat gluten to the pizza dough mixture.
+If you used the wrong flour, maybe you used all-purpose, cake flour, or any other grain flour such as chickpea flour or rice flour with low protein content; you can quickly fix the problem by adding vital wheat gluten to the dough mixture.

 Check the Water Content or (Hydration Percentage) and Water Quality